apache/tvm-site/index.md

 * {:.key-block}
 ![Ease of Use](/assets/images/use.svg "Ease of Use")
 ### Ease of Use
-Compilation of deep learning models in Keras, MXNet, PyTorch, Tensorflow, CoreML, DarkNet.
+Compilation of deep learning models in Keras, MXNet, PyTorch, Tensorflow, CoreML, DarkNet and more.
 Start using TVM with Python today, build out production stacks using C++, Rust, or Java the next day.
 </div>

 </section>